4321ba/mesh2splat/README.md

    > **Tip**: Use the release build if you only need the final executable in optimized (Release) mode.

+## Build Instructions (Linux)

+The hardware and software requirements are similar as on Windows.

+To build **Mesh2Splat**, follow the following steps:

+1. Open a terminal in the project root directory.
+2. Run one of the provided bash scripts:
+   - `run_build_debug.sh`
+   - `run_build_release.sh`
+3. Open the `build` folder and run the executable

 ## Limitations
 - Volumetric Data such as foliage, grass, hair, clouds, etc. has not being targeted and will probably not be converted correctly if using primitives different from triangles.<br>